sixeyed/docker-windows-workshop/backend-rest-api.md

 You can run the API on its own, but it needs to connect to SQL Server.

-The image bundles a default database connection string, but you can override it when you run containers with an environment variable.
+The image bundles a default database connection string, and you can override it when you run containers with an environment variable.

 .exercise[
     - Run the API, connecting it to the existing SQL container: